JacyCui/SF-LF/README.md

 # Software Foundations - Volumn 1 : Logical Foundations

-This repository consists of two parts:
+This repository consists of three parts:

 - All coq files from [Online Logic Foundations Textbook](https://softwarefoundations.cis.upenn.edu/lf-current/index.html) (version 6.5) with solutions for all formal exercises.
 - A summary of proof tactics for quick reference.